MichelML/bbpr/README.md

   - allow configuration file to be set from a remote or local file - __DONE__
   - better error messages on failed pull request - __DONE__
   - allow git repositories to be handled - __DONE__
-  - better commandline options for configuration
+  - better commandline options for configuration (local and global) __DONE__
   - rethink demo link options
   - improved readme with more information, code examples, and cross-platform compatibility
   - allow users to have local bbpr.config.js file for their repositories - __DONE__
-  - reduce shelljs and bash dependency for before module install and after module install
+  - reduce shelljs and bash dependency for before module install and after module install __DONE__
+  - eliminate bash dependency for password caching __DONE__
   - unit tests everything - __IN PROGRESS__
-  - allow teams to make PR updates through bbpr
+  - allow PR updates through bbpr more explicitly
   - check if destination branch exists remotely before making pull request
   - improve normalization of configuration file
+  - allow local and global password caching (only global supported currently)

 <h1 id="maintainer">Maintainer</h1>